johnwcowan/r7rs-work/EnumsCowan.md

 (called *enum classes* in Java).
-In Java, each enumeration type is allowed to declare the number and types of values associated with each object, but in this SRFI an enumeration object has exactly one value; this is useful when translating from C to record the numeric value, but probably has other uses as well.
+In Java, each enumeration type is allowed to declare the number and types of values associated with each object, but in this SRFI an enumeration object has exactly one value; this is useful when translating from C to record the numeric value, but has other uses as well.
 The universes of R6RS correspond to enum types, but they are not reified.

 In this SRFI, each enum has four properties:  the enum type to which it belongs, its name (a symbol), its ordinal (an exact integer), and its value (any object).